jackdewinter/pymarkdown/docs/rules/rule_md013.md

 ### Differences From MarkdownLint Rule

-The big difference from the original rule is that the `table` configuration value is not present as the parser does not currently support tables.
+The substantial difference from the original rule is that the `table` configuration value is not present as the parser does not currently support tables.